jpopham91/berserker/README.md

-#Berserker
+#Yo dawg,
 <!---ᛒΣᚱᛊΣᚱᛕΣᚱ-->
-## A Simple Model Ensembling Framework
+## I herd you like ensembles, so we put ensembles in your ensembles so you can predict on your predictions

-Berserker is a python module used for streamlining the creation of complex machine learning ensembles.
+**Berserker** is a python module used for streamlining the creation of complex machine learning ensembles.
+These aren't your dad's ensembles, they're the entire damn orchestra.
+Ever wondered what would happen if you combined 100 different regression models into a single super-estimator?
+Because now's your chance to find out.
+Berserker provides you with the duct tape and glue needed to stack and blend your way to the most frightening(ly effective) predictive models imaginable.

-If you are concerned with such topics as *"statistical rigor"* and *"sound methodology"*, close this tab and forget you ever came here.
+**Warning: If you are concerned with such topics as *"statistical rigor"* and *"sound methodology"*, you may find the content herein disturbing.
+Proceed with caution.
+You have been warned.**

-These aren't your dad's ensembles.
-If you want to train a random forest there are better tools for the job.
-If you want to take that random forest, combine it with 42 other models, and train another model on the output because none of them were good enough individually - that's what berserker does best.

- Make no mistake, any model built on this framework will be a black box.
-It is a means to an end, and that end is making the most accurate predictions possible from your data.

 ---
 *This module is very much in active development.
 While exciting new features will be added, extensive refactoring and breaking changes are basically inevitable.*